rpsnoopy/EIP918-reorganized/tmp/eip-918n.md

 #### Mint

-TO BE MANDATORY EMITTED immediately after that the submitted solution is rewarded.
 The Mint event indicates the rewarded address, the reward amount, the epoch count and the challenge number used.

 ```solidity
 event Mint(address indexed _to, uint _reward, uint _epochCount, bytes32 _challengeNumber)
 ```

+**NOTES**: TO BE MANDATORY EMITTED immediately after that the submitted solution is rewarded.

 ##Recommendation